41.2266° N, 75.2676° W

 No, Renew students are not eligible for federal/state financial aid or student loans.

-Because all your meals and housing needs will be covered by tuition, your only need for spending money would be to cover personal hygiene items, clothing purchases, or bills such as car insurance.
-However, you may choose to bring spending money for activities in your free time, extra snacks, or souvenirs on the international/day trips.
+Spending money is needed to cover personal necessities such as hygiene items, clothing purchases, or bills like car insurance.
+Additionally, you may choose to bring spending money for activities in your free time, extra snacks, or souvenirs on the international and day trips.

 You will need a valid U.S. passport (or documents to get one) as well as other things such as toiletries, school supplies, and your Bible.
 For a detailed packing list, please see the resources section below.